rails/rails/guides/source/active_support_core_extensions.md

 though an anonymous module is unreachable by definition.

-NOTE: Defined in +active_support/core_ext/module/anonymous.rb+.
+NOTE: Defined in `active_support/core_ext/module/anonymous.rb`.

 ### Method Delegation

-The macro +delegate+ offers an easy way to forward methods.
+The macro `delegate` offers an easy way to forward methods.

-Let's imagine that users in some application have login information in the +User+ model but name and other data in a separate +Profile+ model:
+Let's imagine that users in some application have login information in the `User` model but name and other data in a separate `Profile` model:

 ```ruby
 class User < ActiveRecord::Base